 Overview of Annapurna Base Camp Trek

 Your journey begins in Kathmandu and continues to Pokhara, either by air or by road transportation.
-Then, you will drive to Nayapul, the starting point of your trek.
+Then, you will drive to Nayapul, Birethanti and Kly Danda, the starting point of your trek.
 En route to the base camp, you will come across notable villages like Ghandruk, Chhomrong, Bamboo, Dovan, Deurali, and more.
 Similarly, you will also come across the Machhapuchhre Base Camp (MBC) at 3,700 meters and within the Annapurna Sanctuary.

 The ABC trekking trail also lies within Nepal’s largest conservation area, the Annapurna Conservation Area.
 It goes from the dense forests of rhododendrons, conifers, alpine meadows, rocky fields, and glacier moraines.
 Similarly, you will come across rivers, streams, waterfalls, and suspension bridges along the way.
 You will traverse a forest trail, and as you go higher, it transitions into barren landscapes and icy terrains.
 It is common to see colorful prayer flags along the trails, monasteries, and chortens.